Home Plays Monologues Conference Overnighters Articles Bio Resume Press Gallery Links Contact

 Computer Experience

-Extensive use of current Microsoft Office Suite, including extensive work with 2007 Word, Excel, and Outlook; some use of Power Point, and Publisher.
-Limited use of Access, Adobe Pagemaker, and InDesign.
+Extensive use of current Microsoft Office Suite, including extensive work with 2010 Word, Excel, and Outlook; some use of Power Point and Publisher.
+Limited use of Access, Adobe PageMaker, and InDesign.

 Education